VilledeMontreal/workit/examples/basic/README.md

 - AWS_SQS_QUEUE_URL
 - AWS_SQS_WAIT_TIME_SECONDS (Optional)

-(Optional) Setup, we can switch to `TAG.camundaBpm` or `TAG.stepFunction` in order to use both plateform (some comments are added in the example).
+(Optional) Setup, we can switch to `TAG.camundaBpm` or `TAG.stepFunction` in order to use both platforms (some comments are added in the example).

 ```sh
 $ # from this directory